RAF Fiskerton

-Royal Air Force Fiskerton or more simply RAF Fiskerton was a Royal Air Force substation located north of the Lincolnshire village of Fiskerton, 5.0 mi east of Lincoln, Lincolnshire, England.
+Royal Air Force Fiskerton or more simply RAF Fiskerton was a Royal Air Force station located 5 mi east of Lincoln, just north of the village of Fiskerton, in Lincolnshire, England.
 The airfield closed at the end of the war in 1945 being a satellite to RAF Scampton and very little now exists.
 The station was home to some 2000 personnel during the war, and various technical sites were in what is now the village of Fiskerton.
 A small cluster of semi-derelict buildings still exist and are still in use at the end of the present village on the road out to short ferry.
 Drake's view is the entrance to these old buildings.

 History

 Avro Lancaster D for Donald of No. 49 Squadron RAF returns to RAF Fiskerton after bombing Berlin, 22 November 1943.
 A month later the aircraft and crew were lost returning from Berlin.

 It was one of many new bomber airfields built in the early part of the Second World War.
-The airfield was situated north of the village.
-It was one of only 15 RAF airfields equipped with FIDO, a fog-clearing system utilising petrol pumped through pipes alongside the main runway and burned via a sequence of nozzles.
+Late in the war, in October 1944, it was equipped with FIDO, one of only 15 RAF airfields with this fog-clearing system utilising petrol pumped through pipes alongside the main runway and burned via a sequence of nozzles.

-No. 49 Squadron RAF and No. 576 Squadron RAF were stationed at RAF Fiskerton.
-49 Squadron took part in the Peenemünde raid on the research and development centre for the V2 missile.
-576 Squadron took part in the raid on Hitler's hideout at Berchtesgaden and in Operation Manna.
+The first unit to arrive, in January 1943, was No. 49 Squadron RAF with Avro Lancasters.
+No. 49 Squadron took part in the Peenemünde raid on the research and development centre for the V2 missile.
+They moved out in October 1944, their place taken by No. 576 Squadron RAF.
+No. 576 Squadron took part in the raid on Hitler's hideout at Berchtesgaden and in Operation Manna.

-During WWII, Billy Strachan, who would go onto become a pioneer of Black civil rights in Britain, took part in 15 bombing missions from RAF Fiskerton as a member of 576 Squadron.
+During the Second World War, Billy Strachan, who would go onto become a pioneer of Black civil rights in Britain, took part in 15 bombing missions from RAF Fiskerton as a member of 576 Squadron.

 Between 1962 and 1992 a Headquarters of the Royal Observer Corps was located within the airfield boundary.

 The following units were here at some point: